manifoldmarkets/manifold-mcp-server/README.md

 npm test
 ```

+## Error Handling

+The server implements error handling for:
+- Invalid parameters (type checking and validation)
+- Missing or invalid API keys
+- Network and API communication errors
+- Unknown tool requests

+Additional error handling is provided by the Manifold Markets API for specific market operations.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.
 We're particularly interested in: